sbuDiction/load-shedding-web-app/README.md

 <h3 align="center">PowerPeak</h3>

   <p align="center">
-    PowerPeak is a web app for viewing Load Shedding schedules, the app uses a Load Shedding API custom built.
+    PowerPeak is a web app for viewing Load Shedding schedules, the app uses a custom built Load Shedding API.
 The uses all the API features like getting the current Load Shedding status for your suburb/area.
     <br />
     <!-- <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a> -->
     <br />